Why Anti Cheats Walk Your Call Stack

 }

-The Event Tracing for Windows (ETW) Threat Intelligence (TI) provider ({09997CFF-4065-4844-BE7E-2A2DEEAD0D02}) is only accessible to Early Launch Anti-Malware (ELAM) signed drivers.
-It provides kernel level visibility into sensitive operations (executable memory allocation, cross-process memory writes, thread context changes, APC insertion) with optional stack capture on every event.
+The Event Tracing for Windows (ETW) Threat Intelligence (TI) provider, identified by GUID {09997CFF-4065-4844-BE7E-2A2DEEAD0D02}, is restricted to drivers running at Protected Process Light (PPL) level.
+Only Antimalware PPL or Early Launch Anti-Malware (ELAM) signed drivers can consume its events.
+The provider surfaces kernel level visibility into sensitive operations: executable memory allocation, cross-process memory writes, thread context modification, and APC insertion.

-When EVENT_ENABLE_PROPERTY_STACK_TRACE is enabled, each event includes the full call stack collected via RtlWalkFrameChain.
-Every NtWriteVirtualMemory, every NtProtectVirtualMemory, every NtCreateThreadEx comes with a complete record of who calls it and through what code path.
+When a consumer enables EVENT_ENABLE_PROPERTY_STACK_TRACE, each event carries the full call stack captured through RtlWalkFrameChain.
+Every NtWriteVirtualMemory, every NtProtectVirtualMemory, every NtCreateThreadEx arrives with a complete record of the code path that invoked it.

-Elastic’s EDR uses this to tag 21 behavioral indicators on ETW events: direct syscalls (no ntdll in the stack), ROP gadgets in the call chain, unbacked executable memory, proxy calls through unexpected modules, and more.
-The anti cheat equivalents are less publicly documented, but the infrastructure is identical.
+Elastic’s EDR uses this infrastructure to tag over 20 behavioral indicators on ETW events: direct syscalls where ntdll is absent from the stack, ROP gadgets in the call chain, unbacked executable memory, proxy calls routed through unexpected modules, and more.
+Anti cheat vendors have access to the same infrastructure.
+Their implementations are less publicly documented, but the underlying mechanism is identical.

 GetAsyncKeyState, GetCursorPos, IsBadReadPtr, NtUserGetAsyncKeyState, GetForegroundWindow, CallWindowProcW, NtUserPeekMessage, NtSetEvent, sqrtf, __stdio_common_vsprintf_s, CDXGIFactory::TakeLock, TppTimerpExecuteCallback

-When a breakpoint fires, the exception handler grabs the caller address from the top of the stack and runs four checks:
+When a breakpoint fires, the VEH reads the caller address from the top of the stack and runs four checks:

 FF 23— namazso’sjmp qword ptr [rbx]gadget

-If any check triggers, report ID 0x31 goes to BattlEye’s servers with 32 bytes of the calling function’s code and the memory metadata.
+If any check triggers, BattlEye sends report ID 0x31 to its servers, including 32 bytes of the calling function’s code and the associated memory metadata.

 The function list reveals deliberate profiling.
-It is not just input functions. sqrtf and __stdio_common_vsprintf_s appear because cheat developers use math libraries and string formatting.
+It does not consist solely of input functions. sqrtf and __stdio_common_vsprintf_s appear because cheat code routinely uses math routines and string formatting.
 CDXGIFactory::TakeLock catches DirectX interaction.
-The selection shows BattlEye profiling which functions cheats actually call and placing tripwires accordingly.
+The selection reflects BattlEye studying which functions cheats actually invoke and placing breakpoints accordingly.

-secret.club also notes that BattlEye’s signature for finding CDXGIFactory::TakeLock includes CC padding bytes from a specific compilation, which breaks across different builds.
-Small mistakes like this limit the effectiveness of what is otherwise a solid detection approach.
+secret.club also notes that BattlEye’s signature for locating CDXGIFactory::TakeLock includes CC padding bytes from a specific compilation, causing the signature to break across different builds.
+These kinds of small errors limit the effectiveness of an otherwise strong detection approach.

 EAC’s kernel stack copying

-EAC goes deeper than BattlEye on the kernel side.
-The EAC driver does not just queue APCs.
-It copies the contents of kernel thread stacks asynchronously and scans them for non-paged code pointers that do not belong to any loaded kernel module.
+EAC goes further than BattlEye on the kernel side.
+The EAC driver does not limit itself to queuing APCs.
+It copies the raw contents of kernel thread stacks asynchronously and scans them for code pointers referencing non-paged memory that does not belong to any loaded kernel module.

-This bypasses the standard APC limitation entirely.
-The driver reads the thread’s kernel stack directly from its KTHREAD structure and walks it offline.
-If pointers to unsigned memory appear on the stack, even as saved return addresses from functions that have already returned, the thread gets flagged.
-Disabling APCs or keeping a thread in a non-alertable state does not prevent this.
-The stack is just memory, and EAC reads it directly.
+This bypasses the APC limitation entirely.
+The driver reads the thread’s kernel stack directly from its KTHREAD structure and walks the data offline.
+If pointers to unsigned memory appear on the stack — even as saved return addresses from functions that have already returned — the thread is flagged.
+Disabling APCs or keeping a thread in a non-alertable state does nothing to prevent this.
+The stack is just memory, and EAC reads it without the thread’s cooperation.

-Combined with instrumentation callbacks for user mode syscall origin validation and RtlLookupFunctionEntry/RtlVirtualUnwind for proper stack trace construction, EAC has coverage across both user and kernel transitions.
-It is arguably the most complete stack-based detection implementation in the anti cheat space right now.
+Combined with instrumentation callbacks for user mode syscall origin validation and RtlLookupFunctionEntry / RtlVirtualUnwind for proper stack trace construction, EAC achieves coverage across both user and kernel transitions.
+It is arguably the most thorough stack-based detection implementation in the anti cheat space.

-Detection mechanisms push evasion techniques toward significant sophistication.
-The most basic approach works as follows: before calling a monitored function, swap the return address on the stack for a pointer to a JOP gadget in a legitimate module.
-Stash the real return address in a non-volatile register.
-After the call returns, the gadget redirects execution back through the register.
+The accumulation of detection mechanisms pushes evasion toward increasing sophistication.
+The most basic spoofing technique works as follows: before calling a monitored function, swap the return address on the stack for a pointer to a JOP gadget located in a legitimate module, and stash the real return address in a non-volatile register.
+When the call returns, the gadget redirects execution back through the register.

-This defeats the module backing check, since the return address resolves to ntdll.dll or kernel32.dll.
-It fails the gadget detection check (BattlEye scans for FF 23) and the missing call instruction check (the byte before the gadget is not a call).
-As namazso’s original work shows, switching to a different gadget dodges BattlEye’s specific signature.
-But the structural problem remains: gadget addresses do not follow call instructions.
+This defeats the module backing check because the return address resolves to ntdll.dll or kernel32.dll.
+It fails the gadget detection check, since BattlEye scans for FF 23, and it fails the missing call instruction check, since the byte before a gadget is not a call. namazso’s original work demonstrates that switching to a different gadget avoids BattlEye’s specific signature.
+But the structural problem persists: gadget addresses do not follow call instructions, and any anti cheat checking for a preceding call catches this class of spoofing wholesale.

 SilentMoonwalk

-klezVirus takes spoofing significantly further with SilentMoonwalk, which constructs entire synthetic stack frames using .pdata metadata.
-It operates in two modes.
+klezVirus pushes spoofing substantially further with SilentMoonwalk, which constructs entire synthetic stack frames using .pdata metadata.
+It operates in two distinct modes.

-Synthetic mode creates artificial frames that look like legitimate function calls.
-Each frame is sized correctly according to the target function’s UNWIND_INFO, so RtlVirtualUnwind produces a coherent stack trace.
-The frames point to real functions in real modules.
+Synthetic mode builds artificial frames that mimic legitimate function calls.
+Each frame is sized correctly according to the target function’s UNWIND_INFO, so RtlVirtualUnwind produces a coherent trace.
+The frames point to real functions in real modules with correct frame geometry.

 Desync mode identifies problematic frames in the real stack and replaces them with frames from legitimate functions.
-It specifically looks for UWOP_PUSH_NONVOL entries to find frames that restore RBP on unwind, keeping the chain intact.
+It specifically searches for UWOP_PUSH_NONVOL entries to find frames that restore RBP on unwind, keeping the frame pointer chain intact.

-Both modes use ROP to restore the original stack state after the call completes.
-During the monitored function, the call stack shows only legitimate modules and plausible call sequences.
-SilentMoonwalk is the most complete user mode stack spoofing implementation publicly available.
+Both modes use ROP to restore the original stack state after the monitored call completes.
+While the call is in progress, the stack shows only legitimate modules and plausible call sequences.
+SilentMoonwalk is the most complete user mode stack spoofing implementation in public existence.

-The weakness is the “plausible” part.
-Synthetic mode can create call sequences that are structurally valid (frame sizes match, return addresses are in real modules) but represent execution paths that never actually happen.
-If an anti cheat maintains knowledge of legitimate call graphs, synthetic stacks become distinguishable from real ones.
+The weakness is in the word “plausible.”
+Synthetic mode can produce call sequences that are structurally valid — frame sizes match, return addresses point into real modules — but represent execution paths that never actually occur.
+If an anti cheat maintains a model of legitimate call graphs, synthetic stacks become distinguishable from real ones through logic rather than structure.

 Module stomping

-Instead of fixing the call stack, module stomping fixes where code lives.
-Load a legitimate DLL, overwrite its .text section with the payload, and execute from there.
-Every return address naturally resolves to the stomped module because the attacker’s code literally occupies that module’s memory.
+Rather than fixing the call stack, module stomping fixes where code resides.
+The technique loads a legitimate DLL, overwrites its .text section with the attacker’s payload, and executes from that location.
+Every return address naturally resolves to the stomped module because the attacker’s code physically occupies that module’s memory.

-Detection compares the in-memory module against the on-disk copy.
-PE-sieve does this byte-by-byte.
-If more than roughly 10,000 bytes differ in the code section, the module is flagged (legitimate hooks typically patch far fewer bytes).
-Advanced variants restore the original bytes after execution, but memory page metadata, specifically the SharedOriginal flag in the working set entry, still changes when the page is written to.
-Tools like Moneta detect this.
+Detection compares the in-memory module against its on-disk counterpart.
+PE-sieve performs this comparison byte-by-byte.
+If more than roughly 10,000 bytes differ in the code section, the module is flagged, since legitimate hooks patch far fewer bytes.
+More advanced variants restore the original bytes after execution, but memory page metadata — specifically the SharedOriginal flag in the working set entry — still changes when the page is written to.
+Tools like Moneta detect this modification.

 Indirect syscalls

-Instead of executing syscall from attacker-owned code (which puts the attacker’s module address in the return stack), indirect syscalls jump to the syscall instruction inside ntdll.dll.
+Instead of executing the syscall instruction from attacker-owned code, which places the attacker’s module address in the return stack, indirect syscalls jump directly to the syscall instruction inside ntdll.dll.
 From the kernel’s perspective, the return address points into ntdll, passing the instrumentation callback check.

-The limitation: indirect syscalls still bypass the inline hooks that EDR products place at ntdll function entries.
-If the anti cheat validates that the call enters through the function’s actual prologue, not just that syscall executes from within ntdll, indirect syscalls alone are not sufficient.
-One check is bypassed by failing another.
+The limitation is that indirect syscalls still bypass the inline hooks that EDR products place at ntdll function entry points.
+If an anti cheat validates that the call enters through a function’s actual prologue, not merely that syscall executes from within ntdll’s address range, indirect syscalls alone are insufficient.
+Passing one check fails another.

-Every evasion technique leaves a residual signal: return address spoofing leaves gadget patterns, SilentMoonwalk creates structurally valid but logically implausible call sequences, module stomping changes page metadata, and direct syscalls leave non-ntdll return addresses in KTRAP_FRAME.
-The fundamental asymmetry is that defenders only need to catch one anomaly across all the frames, all the calls, and all the threads over an entire session, while attackers need every frame, every call, and every thread to look perfect every time.
-NMI callbacks, instrumentation callbacks, and ETW TI stack traces operate at privilege levels where user mode evasion cannot reach, and Intel Control-flow Enforcement Technology (CET) shadow stacks will soon maintain a hardware-backed copy of return addresses that software cannot modify at all.
-The call stack is not going away as a detection vector.
-Hardware enforcement is about to make it significantly stronger, and the era of purely software-based stack spoofing has an expiration date tied to CET adoption reaching critical mass.
+Every evasion technique leaves a residual signal.
+Return address spoofing leaves gadget patterns and missing call instructions.
+SilentMoonwalk creates structurally valid but logically implausible call sequences.
+Module stomping alters page metadata.
+Direct syscalls leave non-ntdll return addresses in KTRAP_FRAME.
+The fundamental asymmetry is that defenders need to find one anomaly across all frames, all calls, and all threads over an entire session, while attackers need every frame, every call, and every thread to appear perfect every single time.
+NMI callbacks, instrumentation callbacks, and ETW TI stack traces operate at privilege levels that user mode evasion cannot reach.
+Intel Control-flow Enforcement Technology (CET) shadow stacks, available since Windows 11, maintain a hardware-backed copy of return addresses that user mode software cannot modify.
+The call stack is not losing relevance as a detection vector.
+Hardware enforcement is making it considerably stronger, and the window for purely software-based stack spoofing narrows with every generation of CET-capable hardware that reaches critical mass.